beginning of content

 Playing sport during pregnancy

-6-minute read
+7-minute read

-Benefits of doing sport and exercise
+What are the benefits of doing sport and exercise while pregnant?

 Exercising and playing sport while pregnant can help you: